Required Sixth Semester* Data

 - The high school principal must activate a GAP Access account as the Primary Administrator and establish the appropriate SSP access level for all impacted staff.
 Instructions for establishing access to SSP processing are found on the GAP Access page.

 - After reviewing the Activating Your GAP Access Primary Administrator user guide, high school principals can begin the process of creating and activating GAP Access accounts by going to the GAP Access Login page and then clicking on the "Not registered yet?
 Register here" link (which appears immediately below the "Login" button).

 - Two-factor authentication is required for both School User and Administrator accounts every time a user logs in to the GAP Access portal.
 Refer to the GAP Access Two-Factor Authentication User Guide for instructions.

-The next step is to choose a method to transmit the sixth semester data to ISAC, either by uploading an Excel spreadsheet that follows formatting specifications prescribed by ISAC or by accessing the portal's SSP component and entering data for each individual student.
+The next step is to choose a method to transmit the sixth semester data to ISAC, either by uploading an Excel spreadsheet that follows formatting specifications prescribed by ISAC or by accessing the portal's SSP component and entering data online.
 Be sure that only sixth semester data is submitted regardless of the method used.

 - When the Excel spreadsheet is ready to submit, log in to the GAP Access portal to access the SSP system, and then follow the on-screen prompts to upload your file to ISAC.

 - Once the file has been uploaded, the file validation process will begin.

 - The validation process will take several minutes (5 minutes minimum) so allow enough time and then click the “Refresh” button to check if the validation is complete.